 There are older Wagner cast iron skillets only with the Wagner wording.
 However, most have the recognizable Wagner Ware Sidney 0 marking.
 These are the pans that are considered collectible.

 However, there are many later pans without the Sidney 0 marking.
-Those were made post-1960 and under different ownership.
+These skillets are post-1960 and made under different ownership.
 And I would avoid overpaying for these pans.
 Consider them skillets for daily use rather than highly collectible ironware.

-To learn the Wagner Manufacturing history and logos, check out this article.
+To learn the Wagner Manufacturing history and logos, check out this articl

 Availability Of Wagner Cast Iron Skillets